-Staff reviewed the proposal in terms of all relevant policy criteria and advise that the proposal is reasonably consistent with the intent of the Halifax MPS.
-The addition of two children under care will have no significant impact on neighbourhood compatibility or traffic.
-Authorising the use by development agreement is preferable to the current non-conforming status premised on an outdated version of the Halifax Mainland Land Use By-law.
-MPS Policy 3.20.1 allows for greater control by development agreement over compatibility, safety, and parking on the subject site.
+Staff reviewed the proposal in terms of all relevant policy criteria and advise that the proposal is reasonably consistent with the intent of the MPS.
+The reconfiguration of the parking and driveway facilities adequately responds to concerns relating to traffic, parking, and pedestrian safety.
+The greater community will be served with increased child care capacity while the local community will benefit from a safer, more efficient design.
+A development agreement allows for greater control over compatibility, safety, and parking than would be possible by-right.
 Therefore, staff recommend that the Halifax and West Community Council approve the proposed development agreement.